DarekRepos/Responsive-news-homepage/README.md

 ## Acknowledgments

-A big thank you to anyone who provides feedback.
+A big thank you to anyone who provides feedback and the youtube canal thecodercoder.
 It definitely helps me find new ways to code and discover easier solutions!